Japan in August: Super Hot and Humid Festivals – Not Advised

 Nebuta Festival

-The Nebuta Festival is held in Aomori City, in the northern part of Japan.
+The Nebuta Festival is held in Aomori City, in northern Japan.

 It is one of the most famous festivals in Japan and is known for its impressive illuminated floats.